MDSYN2019/MDNPPackage/README.md

 - Ligand-functionalized NPs
 - Carbon nanotubes
 - Permutations of the C60 buckyball carbon nanoparticle
-- Insertion into systems by leveraging the polyply program - https://github.com/marrink-lab/polyply_1.0
+- Insertion into systems by leveraging the polyply program - https://github.com/marrink-lab/polyply_1.0 - not yet implemented

 At the point of writing this (which is shown in the 'Last Updated' part of this documentation), the Ligand-functionalized part of this project is nearly complete, and the next step would be to integrate this with polyply.
 The way I am trying to add